Adobe Creek Reservoir, Colorado, USA

 Also known as: Blue Lake

-Adobe Creek Reservoir visitor and community guide
+- Adobe Creek Reservoir Map

 For the true, unhurried western vacation in Southeastern Colorado, make the trip to Adobe Creek Reservoir.
 The reservoir, also known as Blue Lake presents a welcome surprise oasis in the dry Colorado southeastern plains.
 Hidden discretely off the beaten track, Adobe Creek Reservoir is known most popularly as a hunting, fishing and bird-watching site.
 It’s an ideal location for a driving vacation, perhaps with kids and boat in tow.

 Straddling the Kiowa/Bent County lines, Adobe Creek Reservoir is located in a historical area that was prominent in the settlement of America’s West.
 A few miles south, the Santa Fe Trail carried wagon trains westward as far as California.
 Less than 20 miles north, a monument marks the location of a tragic massacre of the Cheyenne and Arapaho by US Army forces.
 Both tribes were camped under the protection of the American flag at Sand Creek at the time.
 Within a forty mile radius, historic forts, such as Bent’s Fort and Fort Lyon, have been preserved as museums to impart history to new generations.
 Gone are the vast herds of bison, the nomadic tribal lifestyles of Native Americans, and the trail-blazing stories of hunter-explorers such as Kit Carson.
 In their place came farmers attempting to eke out a living on the dry prairie land.